fstab

 1. Device (The "What")

-While you can use /dev/sda1, modern systems prefer UUID (Universally Unique Identifier) or LABEL.
-This ensures that even if you move the hard drive to a different SATA port, the system still finds the correct partition.
+While you can use /dev/sda1, modern systems prefer UUID (Universally Unique Identifier).
+You can also use the LABEL, however using the UUID is preferred and more reliable.
+Using the UUID ensures that even if you move the hard drive to a different SATA port, the system still finds the correct partition.
+The UUID is automatically generated when you format a disk.
+There is a risk that two filesystems have the same Label, hence causing an undefined behavior.

 2. Mount Point (The "Where")